 Are Posse Scholars Eligible To Receive Other Scholarships?
 Posse Scholars are encouraged to apply for other types of aid while at college.

 Is There A Posse Scholarship For Graduate School?
-Posse is beginning to develop graduate school partnerships.
-Currently, Posse alumni are eligible to apply for scholarships and fellowships at Posse’s graduate partner institutions.
+Posse developing graduate school affiliations.
+Currently, Posse alumni are eligible to apply for scholarships and fellowships at Posse’s graduate affiliate institutions.

 How Can I Work for Posse?
-Posse will sometimes list career opportunities on this website and traditional job banks and job posting repositories.
+Posse lists career opportunities on this website and with traditional job banks and job posting repositories.

 How Can I Volunteer?
 You can volunteer for Posse in a multitude of ways.
 Visit our volunteer page for more information.